Low-rank matrix recovery with non-quadratic loss: projected gradient method and regularity projection oracle: Consequences for solving RGLM

 An intriguing question is whether the constraint $\conset$ should be imposed \emph{explicitly} in practice.
 In previous work, this constraint is sometimes ignored in the experiments \cite{lu2015individualized, davenport20141} and relegated as an artifact of analysis \cite[pp.9]{kallus2020dynamic}.
 For problems with quadratic loss, the work in \cite{chen2019noisy,ma2019implicit,ding2018leave} proves that the iterates of the algorithm stay in $\conset$ automatically, though their sample complexity requirement is substantially larger than optimal.

 Here we argue for explicit enforcement of $ \conset $.
-Our experiment result in Figure \ref{figure: onebitmcexperiment}, whose setting presented in detail in Appendix~\ref{sec: numerics}, shows that doing so is very beneficial, especially \emph{when the sample size is limited} and when \emph{the loss is non-quadratic} as in one-bit matrix completion.
+Our experiment result for projected gradient \eqref{eq: svp} and AVPG in Figure \ref{figure: onebitmcexperiment}, whose setting presented in details in Appendix~\ref{sec: numerics}, shows that doing so is very beneficial, especially \emph{when the sample size is limited} and when \emph{the loss is non-quadratic} as in one-bit matrix completion.
 Imposing $ \conset $ enhances algorithm stability and reduces statistical errors.
 Without $ \conset $, the estimation error is sometimes worse than a trivial constant estimator, a similar situation as in Example \ref{example: rscfailureoms}.
-Indeed, both iterates converge to some stationary point or local minimizer, as the objective value keeps decreasing and approaches stagnancy.
-As mentioned, the distance of the iterates with regularity projection approach $0.49$ while the others approaching $1.01$, worse than the trivial estimator $0$.
+Indeed, all the iterates converge to some stationary point or local minimizer, as the objective value keeps decreasing and approaches stagnancy.
+As mentioned, the distances of the iterates with regularity projection approach $0.39$ while the others approaching a number larger than $1$ (not shown here), worse than the trivial estimator $0$. \footnote{\newcontent{Note that if one is willing to early stop the algorithm, then the generalization error in terms of the distance to the ground truth $\truX$ is actually better.
+The distance for PG and AVPG without the the regularity projection gets very close to $\truX$ in the beginning.
+However, determining the stopping time is a nontrivial issue.} }

 Finally, we provide theoretical guarantees.